top of page

 Although hydrogen peroxide is a man made substance, it's worth mentioning because it breaks down into simply water and oxygen (so is a great alternative to chlorine-based bleaches).
 Hydrogen peroxide is incredible at getting out fresh blood from fabric and carpet.
 Lay the fabric so the hydrogen peroxide will pool in the stained area and pour some on.
 It will begin to bubble.
 Once the bubbling dies down, if there's still a stain, repeat pouring more on until there isn't!
 Wash as usual after.

 A big part of working towards a zero waste lifestyle is taking care of what we already have.
-I hope these tricks and my Stain Remover Bar can help you with this!
+I hope these tricks and my Stain Remover Laundry Bar can help you with this!

 (As always, other than links to my own products, the links included in this post will bring you to more information, not where to buy a product.)